Scorptech/milestoneone/README.md

 <img src="assets/images/webuilder_mockup.jpg" alt="WeBuilder Website" style="float: left; margin-right: 10px;" />

-You can check out my milestone at -   https://github.com/Scorptech/MilestoneOne
+You can check out my Milestone repo at -   https://github.com/Scorptech/MilestoneOne

+You can check out the Milstone One project at - https://scorptech.github.io/milestoneone

 The idea for this mock up website came about when speaking a builder that completed a number of projects for my family over the last few years.
 The builders name is “Willie” and he is highly recommended by everyone as his workmanship and project management skills have always been spot on, hence why he is always in demand to a level that he would only need a website for internet presence, not for work.